 - 1. Set the counter mode to cycles and the counter value to a value greater than 1 (note that you must have previously enabled Complex counter triggering on the IICE Controller tab in the Identify instrumentor). - 2.
-Change the watchpoint of signal current_state to s_ONE (VHDL) or 4 b0001 (Verilog). - 3.
+Change the watchpoint of signal current_state to s_TWO . - 3.
 Click the Run icon and wait for the data to download.